-Classification of Recipient-Regardless of whether a student is employed by the University of Nebraska at Kearney or not, any person awarded a grant from the Student Talent Fund will be considered a student rather than an employee for purposes of reimbursement.

-Following notification of award, student should work with the organization advisor or secretary of the department from which the request originated for assistance with prepayments, travel arrangements and reimbursements.
+Classification of Recipient--Regardless of whether a student is employed by the University of Nebraska at Kearney or not, any person awarded a grant from the Student Talent Fund will be considered a student rather than an employee for purposes of reimbursement.
+Following notification of award, student should work with the organization advisor or secretary of the department from which the request originated for assistance with registrations, pre-payments, travel arrangements and reimbursements.

-1. It will not be necessary for students to provide receipts for expenses incurred.
-Student will be paid in the amount of the award, minus any payment made by the university on student's behalf.
-Authorization for payment will be the award letter provided by the Vice Chancellor.
+It may not be necessary for students to provide receipts for expenses incurred.
+Student may be paid directly in the amount of the award, minus any payment made by the University on student's behalf.
+Authorization for payment will be the award letter provided by the Senior Vice Chancellor for Academic Affairs and Student Affairs.